 The 7500 also has the same 2.2 HP motor as the 5300, unlike the slightly less powerful 2.0 HP motor of the 5200.

 The 7500 is also much quieter than the 5200 and comes with a useful cookbook with tons of recipes.
-For these small improvements, you’ll have to shell out a lot more bucks for the 7500 than for the 5200.
+For these small improvements, you’ll have to shell out many more bucks for the 7500 than for the 5200.

 Is the Vitamix 5200 Worth it? – Final Verdict